mikke89/RmlUiDoc/pages/cpp_manual/hidden_elements.md

 parent: cpp_manual
 ---

 RmlUi distinguishes between normal elements that are part of the DOM and visible to all subsystems, and hidden (or non-DOM) elements that (by default) can only be found if explicitly asked for.
-Hidden elements are typically used by custom elements; for example, the [drop-down select element](element_packages/form.html#drop-down-select-box) in the Controls plugin creates hidden elements for its arrow button, the value field and the selection box.
+Hidden elements are typically used by custom elements; for example, the [drop-down select element](element_packages/form.html#drop-down-select-box) creates hidden elements for its arrow button, the value field and the selection box.

 ### Differences in hidden elements